~Company reports record revenue with consistent gross margins~

 The Market Outlook

-The public is invited to listen to the conference call in real time by telephone at 2 pm PT (5 pm ET) today, August 12th.
-To access the conference call by telephone, please dial: 1-800-319-4610 (Canada & USA toll-free) or 604-638-5340.
+The public is invited to listen to the conference call by telephone at 2 pm PT (5 pm ET) today, August 9th.
+To access the conference call by telephone, please dial: 1-800-319-4610 (Canada & USA toll-free) or 1-604-638-5340.
 Callers should dial in 5-10 minutes prior to the scheduled start time and ask to join the Greenlane Renewables conference call.

-Shortly after the conference call, the replay will be archived on the Greenlane Renewables website and replay will be available in streaming audio and a downloadable MP3 file.
+Shortly after the conference call, the replay will be archived on the Greenlane Renewables website and replay will be available in streaming audio and a downloadable audio file.

-Management evaluates the Company’s performance using a variety of measures, including “Adjusted EBITDA”, “gross margin”, “sales pipeline” and “sales order backlog”.
-The non-IFRS measures should not be considered as an alternative to or more meaningful than revenue or net loss.
+Management evaluates the Company’s performance using a variety of measures, including “Adjusted EBITDA”, “gross margin” (gross profit excluding amortization), “sales pipeline” and “Sales Order Backlog”.
+The specified financial measures, including non-IFRS measures and supplementary financial measures should not be considered as an alternative to or more meaningful than revenue or net loss.
 These measures do not have a standardized meaning prescribed by IFRS and therefore they may not be comparable to similarly titled measures presented by other publicly traded companies and should not be construed as an alternative to other financial measures determined in accordance with IFRS.
-The Company believes these non-GAAP financial measures provide useful information to both management and investors in measuring the financial performance and financial condition of the Company.
-Management uses these and other non-IFRS financial measures to exclude the impact of certain expenses and income that must be recognized under IFRS when analyzing consolidated underlying operating performance, as the excluded items are not necessarily reflective of the Company’s underlying operating performance and make comparisons of underlying financial performance between periods difficult.
+The Company believes these specified financial measures provide useful information to both management and investors in measuring the financial performance and financial condition of the Company.
+Management uses these specified financial measures to exclude the impact of certain expenses and income that must be recognized under IFRS when analyzing consolidated underlying operating performance, as the excluded items are not necessarily reflective of the Company’s underlying operating performance and make comparisons of underlying financial performance between periods difficult.
 From time to time, the Company may exclude additional items if it believes doing so would result in a more effective analysis of underlying operating performance.
 The exclusion of certain items does not imply that they are non-recurring.
-During the current quarter, the Company incurred certain non-recurring professional fees that are considered unrelated to the Company’s underlying operating performance and have therefore been excluded from Adjusted EBITDA.
-The Company has excluded these fees, primarily related to the filing of a Shelf Prospectus which is expected to generate future capital for the Company and does not impact the Company’s current operating performance.

 June 30, 2021